deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 Xiù finally smiled again as that sank in.
 It was a reluctant, unhappy little smile, but it was still like the sun rising.
 "I like that." she said.

-"Kind of my mantra, babe...
-You okay?"
+"Kind of my mantra, babe...You okay?"

 Xiù scrubbed at her eye again, sniffing.
 "I don’t know." she said.
 “I hope so.”